cornell-dti/samwise/README.md

 To setup your environment, go into the `frontend` folder and run `yarn install`.
 Then, run `yarn start` to start a development server or `yarn build` to create a deployment build.

-This repository is configured with multiple tools to ensure code quality, including a linter and type checker.
+This repository comes with multiple tools to ensure code quality, including a linter and type checker.
 Please ensure that they are properly configured with your IDE or text editor.

 ### Contributing